EddieMjiyakho/Music_Player/README.md

 # 🎵 MP3 Player Project

-A basic yet functional MP3 player built using **HTML**, **CSS**, and **JavaScript**, designed to help you learn and practice essential web development concepts—especially JavaScript array and string methods.
+A basic yet functional MP3 player built using **HTML**, **CSS**, and **JavaScript**, designed to help learn and practice essential web development concepts—especially JavaScript array and string methods.

 ## 🚀 What You'll Learn

-This project is perfect for beginners and intermediate developers looking to strengthen their understanding of:
+This project was perfect for a juniour developer like me looking to strengthen their understanding of:

 - 🔁 JavaScript array methods: `find()`, `forEach()`, `map()`, and `join()`
 - 🎧 Audio playback handling in JavaScript